Creating a private image

 Testing your private image

 Testing your private image for functionality is the next step.
 Minimus standard images undergo strict unit testing as described in our architecture article.
-Since testing is particular to the exact components of the image, Minimus is not able to cover all testing requirements.
+Since testing is particular to the exact components of the image, Minimus is not able to cover all testing requirements for private images.

 Managing private images